makrai/notes/scialom2004-multiling-summ.md

     Portuguese and French summaries
 * the only large-scale non-English summarization dataset is the Chinese LCSTS (Hu+ 2015)
-* multilingual evaluation datasets, targeting classification (XNLI) and QA (Lewis+ 2019) tasks, as described in 2.2, though still no large-scale dataset is avaulable for document summarization
+* multilingual evaluation datasets, targeting classification (XNLI) and QA (Lewis+ 2019) tasks, see sec 2.2, though still no large-scale dataset is avaulable for document summarization
 * MLSUM, the first large scale multilingual summarization corpus
   * 1.5 millions articles in French, German, Spanish, Turkish, and Russian
   * similarly built from news articles, and providing a similar amount of